SonyMobile/kubernetes-bootstrap/README.md

    Removes the infrastructure required by Terraform.

-4\. `git clean -dfx`
+4\.
+Remove local terraform  state file

-   Always `git clean -dfx` before starting or after destroying a cluster (i.e. with `make clean-<X>`) to ensure that local Terraform state files (`terraform/infra/*terraform.tfstate`) are removed.
+   Remove the local Terraform state file (`terraform/infra/.terraform/terraform.tfstate`).
 Otherwise creating a new cluster with the same parameters may fail due to stale local state.

 ## Bastion